hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 Typically with Customizer applications there is one main entry point, e.g. main.js, and this resource is referenced in the include-files payload property and rendered in the modified HTML output.
-However the include-files payload property is an array and can contain more than one file reference.
+However the `include-files` payload property is an array and can contain more than one file reference.
 The snippet shown in Listing 12 is an example from the enhanced-activity-stream project available on the [OpenCode4Connections GitHub repository](https://github.com/OpenCode4Connections/):

-## Listing 12 – Multiple Include Files
+## Listing 12 Multiple Include Files
 ```json
 "payload":{
    "include-files":[